 Sault Ste Marie (Soo Saint Marie) is a port city in Ontario (southeast-central Canada), with population around 80,000.
-It is located on St Marys River, and close to the border with USA.
-The settlement was established in late-17th century by French Jesuit missionaries.
-Later, it was developed as fur trading post.
-With the same name is a small town in Michigan (USA), located to the south (accross the river).
+It is located on St Marys River, and close to the border with the USA.
+The settlement was established in the late-17th century by French Jesuit missionaries.
+Later, it was developed as a fur trading post.
+With the same name is the small town in Michigan (USA), located to the south (across the river).
 Before 1812, these communities were one town.

-Cargo shipping traffic in the Great Lakes (world's busiest by tonnage inland waterway) bypasses river's rapids via Sault Locks.
+Cargo shipping traffic in the Great Lakes (world's busiest by tonnage inland waterway) bypasses the river's rapids via Sault Locks (Soo Locks).
 Smaller ships and pleasure boats use the Sault Ste Marie Canal (National Historic Site managed by Parks Canada).
-This canal has one lock bypassing river's rapids.
+This canal has one lock bypassing the river's rapids.
 St Marys River rapids and cascades descend over 6 m (20 ft) from Lake Superior to the lower lakes.
-In 1962 was inaugurated Sault Ste Marie International Bridge (toll bridge with daily avrg capacity around 7000 vehicles) connecting both towns.
-The bridge connects I75 highway (Michigan) with Huron Street highway (Ontario).
+In 1962 was inaugurated Sault Ste Marie International Bridge (toll bridge) connecting both towns.
+The bridge connects I-75 Highway (Michigan) with Huron Street Highway (Ontario).

-City's economy is largely based on the steel-making industry, with largest single employer Essar Steel Algoma Inc (founded 1902, since 2007 part of Essar Group India).
-Other major industries are outsourcing (two call centres - Sutherland Global Services, and Agero), gambling (Ontario Lottery and Gaming Corporation's OLG Casino Sault Ste Marie), alternative energy (68 MW solar park, wind farms), forestry, melamine production, furniture manufacturing, tourism.
+The city's economy is largely based on the steel-making industry, with largest single employer Essar Steel Algoma Inc (1902-founded, since 2007 part of Essar Group India).
+Other major industries are outsourcing (two call centers - Sutherland Global Services, and Agero), gambling (Ontario Lottery and Gaming Corporation's OLG Casino Sault Ste Marie), alternative energy (68 MW solar park, wind farms), forestry, melamine production, furniture manufacturing, tourism.

-City's main tourist attractions are Canadian Bushplane Heritage Centre, boat tours (via Sault Locks to Lake Superior and lower Great Lakes), Whitefish Island, Ermatinger-Clergue historic site, OLG Casino, Algoma Art Gallery, Agawa Canyon Tour Train, MS Norgoma (museum ship), nature parks (Pancake Bay, Batchawana Bay, Lake Superior), Bon Soo Winter Carnival (annual event), Searchmont Resort (ski-snowboard destination), Stokely Creek Lodge (ski resort), Hiawatha (ski trails).
-A new HUB trail (length 20 km / 12 ml) allows walkers and cyclists (cross skiers in the winter) to enjoy circle touring around the city.
+The city's main tourist attractions are the Canadian Bushplane Heritage Centre, boat tours (via Sault Locks / Soo Locks) to Lake Superior and lower Great Lakes, Whitefish Island, Ermatinger-Clergue historic site, OLG Casino, Algoma Art Gallery, Agawa Canyon Tour Train, MS Norgoma (museum ship), nature parks (Pancake Bay, Batchawana Bay, Lake Superior), Bon Soo Winter Carnival (annual event), Searchmont Resort (ski-snowboard destination), Stokely Creek Lodge (ski resort), Hiawatha (ski trails).
+A new HUB trail (length 20 km / 12 mi) allows walkers and cyclists (cross skiers in the winter) to enjoy circle touring around the city.
 Station Mall is one of Northern Ontario's largest shopping malls.

 The city is served by Highway 17 (part of Trans-Canada Highway) connecting to Thunder Bay (northwest) and Sudbury (east).
-In USA, highway I75 continues south to Detroit MI than crosses into Ohio and terminates in Florida (near Miami).
-River shipping transportation is a major link to USA via the locks in Michigan into St Lawrence Seaway.
-The international Sault Ste Marie Airport is approx 15 km (9 ml) southwest of the town.
+In the USA, highway I75 continues south to Detroit MI then crosses into Ohio and terminates in Florida (near Miami).
+River shipping transportation is a major link to the USA via the locks in Michigan into St Lawrence Seaway.
+The international Sault Ste Marie Airport is approx 15 km (9 mi) southwest of the town.
 Algoma Central Railway runs north from the town.

 Sault Ste Marie cruise terminal